 You will learn the craft of performance and show making, dance and physical theatre, circus skills, the use of technology in performance, text analysis, and writing for performance.
 You will also have a chance to work with established professionals as part of the international arts scene in Cardiff and further a field.
 You’ll learn about the theory, history and origins of practice across the performing arts, sites of performance, postmodern performance perspectives, creative project management and street theatre techniques.

-There will be many opportunities for student-led, independent practical projects: in years two and three you can pursue a specialist field of your choice and in your third year you can undertake placements and create and perform a showcase project.
+There will be many opportunities for you to complete independent practical projects – you can pursue a specialist area of your choice in years two and three, as well as placements and the chance to create and perform a showcase project in year three.

 Optional modules include:

 Our Performance and Performing Arts degree involves the close association of theory and practice.
 Students will explore ideas in workshops and in rehearsal as part of the creation of live performance and recorded performance.
 Students will also experience seminar classes, presentations and tutorials.
 There will also be workshops or instruction in the use of technology and other production skills.